Address : 21 Southwell Road, Nottingham, NG1 1DL.

 All of which provides some nostalgia and context for Castle Rock’s latest offering.
 On the bar you’ll find up to eight of their own brews and a further selection of guest ales and craft beers – and some extremely knowledgeable staff who’ll offer you tastings and suggestions – a nice touch.

 However, unlike many of Castle Rock’s other offerings, there’s little sign of the rich history of this venue – which is a shame.
 The plain gunmetal walls could do with some colour, other than the existing cheap metal framed promotional posters.
-This area is now Nottingham’s Creative Quarter – and it could make so much more of that.
+Some additions have recently been made – like the original Peggers sign above the bar.
+But this area is at the heart of Nottingham’s Creative Quarter – and it could make so much more of that.

 Music?
-Live music is advertised on the pub’s website – but we’ve yet to see it.
+Occasional live music come in the form of acoustic performers – some of them are rather good!
 There’s an in house sound system providing some non offensive background tunes.